Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Introduction

 Our previous works~\cite{levinson2021,levinson2023} studied related partial data recovery problems for binary vectors and matrices in the bandlimited setting, which restricts the known DFT coefficients to a frequency band defined by $|k|,|l| \le L$ for a bandwidth parameter $L$.
 This bandlimited sampling models blurring of a signal or image with a low-pass filter.
 The restrictive shape of the band makes it challenging to identify simple formulas for bandwidths $L$ that guarantee uniqueness for general $N_1, N_2$.
 Therefore, these works were limited to the case where $N_1=N_2=p^\alpha$ for a prime $p$, or $N_1$ and $N_2$ were different primes.
 While the algorithm framework developed in the current work builds on these methods, the presence of multiple prime factors in $N_1$ and $N_2$ enables a new dynamic programming approach.
 Moreover, in the bandlimited setting, the minimal band required for uniqueness includes more coefficients than are strictly required.
 In contrast, this work focuses on recovery from a minimal set of DFT coefficients.
 The pass-band shape introduces an asymmetry between the number of DFT coefficients available to each dynamic programming subproblem.
 Subproblems with more data have improved stability, so the bandlimited setup can facilitate more stable algorithms which leverage both lattice methods and integer linear programming.

 Further related works address binary reconstruction from incomplete Fourier data, both in the bandlimited setting \cite{nashold2002synthesis,nashold1989synthesis} and with unrestricted sampling \cite{mao2012reconstruction}.
 Other approaches exploit discrete-valued models in alternative bases to enhance reconstruction and guide sampling strategies \cite{vetterli2002sampling}.
 Our uniqueness results focus on the algebraic structure of the DFT, and many works similarly leverage algebraic properties to improve reconstruction methods and establish uncertainty principles \cite{stolk2010algebraic,tropp2008linear,tao_2005_1}.

-Lastly, our lattice methods use the LLL approximation algorithm, which has applications across a wide range of fields.
-Originally formulated as a polynomial-time algorithm to factor polynomials with rational coefficients into irreducible factors~\cite{Lenstra1982}, LLL has since played a key role in cryptography.
-The polynomial factorization can be used, for example, to obtain a polynomial-time algorithm for RSA encryption~\cite{Coppersmith1996}. \citet{Lenstra1983} additionally demonstrated that application of LLL to integer linear programming yields a polynomial time algorithm when the dimension is fixed.
-Similar to our use case, the LLL algorithm has been applied as a polynomial-time algorithm for solving the integer relation problem of whether there exists a non-trivial zero integer linear combination of a given set of real numbers~\cite{hastad1989,bailey2009}.
-Moreover, \citet{Aardal2000} apply the LLL algorithm to a system of linear diophantine equations, and give an accompanying parameter analysis that is analogous to our analysis approach.
+Our implementations use the LLL approximation algorithm, which has applications across a wide range of fields, including cryptography~\cite{Lenstra1982,Coppersmith1996}, integer relation~\cite{hastad1989,bailey2009}, and combinatorial optimization~\cite{Lenstra1983,Aardal2000}.

+Similar work in the discrete tomography setting reconstructs an image from a collection of projection values, that is, sums of the image along a prescribed set of directions~\cite{hajdu2001algebraic,BRUNETTI20132281,HAJDU2005}.
+By incorporating additional structural assumptions, such as convexity or connectedness, these methods often obtain strong uniqueness guarantees which require only a small number of projection directions~\cite{gardner1999tomography,lungo1999tomography}.
+Corresponding efficient reconstruction algorithms have also been developed~\cite{brunetti2000reconstruction,chrobak1999convex}.
+Our work differs in that we impose no structural assumptions on the image, considering only the integer-valued signal model.

+Our two-dimensional theory can likewise be interpreted in terms of directional projections.
+However, the computational challenge is fundamentally different.
+Rather than directly reconstructing the image from known projections, we begin with DFT coefficient measurements and first recover the projection values by solving an underdetermined system.
+Once these projection values have been recovered, image reconstruction is immediate.
+Finally, this work considers periodic Discrete Radon Transform projections~\cite{grigoryan-superposition,grigoryan-book,gertner2002new, hsung1996discrete,kingston2007generalised}, whereas the closely related Mojette Transform produces non-periodic projections~\cite{guedon2005mojette,guedon1995psychovisual}.